 If you don't mind the rustic look of weathered wood, don't use any finish at all.
-Note that even pressure-treated wood will slowly weather to a natural gray colour.
+The weathered surface is superficial and unless it is regularly sanded away should not affect the bulk of the wood member.
+Note that even pressure-treated wood will slowly weather to a natural grey colour.
 Otherwise, for anything except a wear surface, choose the highest quality water-borne paint, strictly follow surface preparation rules, and use two coats over a primer coat.
 This system should last a long time.
 For a wear surface such as a deck or stairs, choose a stain or a water repellent.
 It will need to be reapplied often.
-If it's likely that maintenance may fall off over time, the evidence of this will be least visible with a non-pigmented product like a water repellent.
+If it's likely that a regular maintenance program will not be continued over time, the evidence of this will be least visible with a non-pigmented product like a water repellent.
 If a pigmented coating isn't maintained, bare patches of wood will contrast against the areas that still have coating adhering to them.

-CAN I APPLY A WATER-BORNE PRODUCT OVER AN SOLVENT-BORNE ONE, OR VICE VERSA?
+CAN I APPLY A WATER-BORNE PRODUCT OVER AN SOLVENT-BORNE ONE,

+OR VICE VERSA?

-The answer is generally no but you shall consult the manufacturer's recommendations for the specific brand of coating you are using.
+The answer is generally no but you should consult the manufacturer's recommendations for the specific brand of coating you are using.